Greetings to you music lovers and thrill seekers and conversationalists all across the fruited play in Rush Limbaugh and the fastest week in media.

 What he should have said, well, yeah, well, we'd be terribly disappointed if they don't do what's right with us.

-This guy's gonna get taken to woodshed.
+This guy's going to get taken to the woodshed.

-And so far you've hit a bunch of foul balls.
+And so far, you've hit a bunch of foul balls.

-Uh we're going to teach you how to knock them out of the park.
+Now, we're going to teach you how to knock them out of the park.

 Because at the end of the day, mark my words on this.